 There are numerous beaches up and down the coast of California.
 From Venice to Pismo and back down to Huntington, the options are endless, but none compare to the laid-back, relaxed atmosphere that San Diego provides.
 With over 70 miles of coastline, San Diego is home to some of the most diverse and unique beaches in the state of California.
 If you’re interested in fresh fish tacos, easy access snorkeling, and award-winning craft beer, consider planning your next vacation to the sandy city of San Diego.

-After years of spending school breaks, and rebellious teenage self-proclaimed school breaks, in San Diego, I have come to love all and favor a few great beaches.
+After years of spending school breaks on the beaches in San Diego, I have come to love all and favor a few great ones.
 During those years, my best friend and I, who now lives there, would run hog wild along the coast.
 Day after day and sunburn after sunburn, we relished in the laid-back atmosphere and freedom that comes with the California lifestyle.
 Over time we developed an unspoken list of our favorite places, that we frequent to this day.
 Here is that list.

 The Best Beaches in San Diego Overview